I am currently an assistant professor at Texas A&M University where I primarily teach and conduct research in the financial accounting area.

 I received a Master of Science in Finance, a Bachelor of Business Administration in Accounting and a Minor in Psychology from Texas A&M University.
 I have a CPA license registered in the state of Texas.

 In my spare time, I enjoy spending time with my beloved wife, our precious (and precocious) daughter and our two rescue dogs.
-I love reading a good book (everything from the Bible and biographies to fantasy/sci-fi and mysteries), and I am currently working on reading the 100 greatest novels of all time using a list that I compiled by combining and averaging several online lists to reduce the influence of idiosyncratic taste functions.
+I love reading a good book (everything from the Bible and biographies to fantasy/sci-fi and mysteries).
+One of my current book projects is to finish the 100 greatest novels of all time using a list that I compiled by combining and averaging several online lists to reduce the influence of idiosyncratic taste functions.

 For additional information about me and my work: